maxadamo/galera_proxysql/README.md

 ### SSL

 This module offloads and enables SSL by default (SSL between ProxySQL and backend is in the [ToDo](#todo) list).
-As you may now SSL usage is optional on the client side, unless otherwise configured on a per use basis.
+As you probably know SSL usage is optional on the client side, unless otherwise configured on a per user basis.

 You may let proxySQL use its own self-signed certificate, but **beware** that in this case the certificate will be different on each node of the cluster and you'll have to sync it manually.